 For example, with COVID-19 (Coronavirus) around the country, there has been a demand more than ever for concrete and prompt responses and actions from state and city governments.
 Along with Base22 and our technology, the InnovateOhio Platform built and launched a COVID-19 microsite for state-wide communications, employing reusable patterns, a design system, and using an internal site builder.
 It offers up-to-date statistics, guides, prevention measures, and relevant resources, and it was built and deployed in less than a week.
 By reacting fast and with confidence, IOP has efficiently created a single source of truth to face one of the most complex crises in the last decade and guide the citizens of Ohio through it.

 If there’s a function of your business that you would want to continue operating efficiently during difficult times, that it is sales.
-E-commerce portals allow companies to automate purchases and orders, and to not depend on the availability of a client-facing executive to continue positive progress.
+E-commerce portals allow companies to automate purchases and orders and to not depend on the availability of a client-facing executive to continue positive progress.
 Building a robust platform to enable scalability and automatization is a crucial investment that will keep your business going in times of need so that your team and operations can focus on continuing business as usual.
-But there are also many digital services, like Shopify and WooCommerce for WordPress, that if customized correctly, might enable a small or medium-sized business to keep going.
+There are also many digital services, like Shopify and WooCommerce for WordPress, that, if customized correctly, might enable a small or medium-sized business to keep going or Liferay e-commerce for larger organizations.

 Online communications tools

 A side note on this topic: Any online communication tool can be the primary channel for communication in your company.
-But, as a business owner, you need to prepare and set your stakeholders to it.
+But, as a business owner or executive, you must prepare and set your stakeholders to it.